A Brief History Of The Marlin Series Of Sportscars

 The Mille Miglia was visually similar to the Julietta, apart from the aeroscreens.
 The removal of the strength of the windscreen surround required changes to the body structure.

-Two “Raiders” were built, and the second is pictured above when owned by ASC.
+Two “Raiders” were built, and the second is pictured above with a competition body when owned by ASC.

 YKC as a company was sold on to become Aquila Sports Cars (ASC) and had further changes of name/ownership over time, before succumbing to the downturn in the kit car market

 Returning to the main story, in 1994/5 the Marlin company was bought by Terry and Mark Matthews and they, as the new owners of the Cabrio model, introduced the “turnkey” Hunter alongside the Cabrio kits.
 Using the Cabrio as its base, the Hunter was a factory-built car featuring a high quality of assembly to customers’ own ideas and specifications, which made their chosen car unique.

 A little later, in response to a perceived demand for the Lotus 7 type of car, Mark led the design of the Sportster, based around Ford components.
 The car had more room inside than a “7” type, weather equipment, doors and boot space, and Sportster kits went into production in 1997.